 At your Social Security hearing, the administrative law judge (ALJ) who has been assigned to your case will ask you questions about your past employment, your illnesses or injuries, and what you do on a daily basis.
 Sometimes the SSA hires a doctor or vocational (employment) expert to give an opinion on your case.

-You will receive the judge's decision in writing within 30 days of your hearing date.
-Almost half of Louisiana Social Security disability hearings result in the claimant (applicant) receiving a favorable decision.
+You should receive the judge's decision in writing within 30 days of your hearing date.
+More than half of Louisiana Social Security disability hearings result in the claimant (applicant) receiving a favorable decision (also known as an approval).

 If the ALJ doesn't rule in your favor, there are two more steps in the SSA appeals process.